 - Dark Secret: Kasper's childhood.
 He was sexually abused by his father, who also let other pedophiles have their way with him.
 Kasper eventually snapped and stabbed his father, leading him to be sent in a juvenile institution with his identity changed.
-Kasper remains haunted by his past, and tries to keep it hidden from Katrine through pathological lies.
+Kasper remains haunted by his past, and tries to keep it hidden from Katrine through pathological lies, until he eventually sends her a recording of the news story reporting his father's arrest.
 It is also the reason why Kasper rips into Saltum when he moves to lower Denmark's legal age of criminal responsibility to 12.

 - Denmark Saves the Day: Part of the reason Nyborg resolves the Kharun conflict is to improve upon Denmark's reputation as a xenophobic country.